Countway 2023 (L1) Renovation

 Is the museum closed?

-The Warren Anatomical Museum is temporarily closed.
-However, some museum collections can be explored online, and the collection is open to researchers with Harvard IDs by appointment!
+Portions of the Warren Anatomical Museum's collection are available for view by Harvard ID holders on the 5th floor of Countway Library.
+Other parts of the collection can be explored online, and the collection is open to researchers with Harvard IDs by appointment.
 Research inquiries can be sent to the curator through the Center for the History of Medicine.
-For more information visit countway.info/wam.
+For more information visit the Warren Anatomical Museum homepage.

 Does Countway have a lactation/mothers' room?